IshaanChadha-Projects/gradebook/README.md

-# gradebook
+# Gradebook
-Developed a gradebook and performance analysis tool for CSD 18, a data science course.
-Simplified grade calculation and offered insights into student performance trends.
-Contributed to enhancing data-driven education.
+This project focuses on analyzing the gradebook for CSD 18, a data science course with specific grading components.
+This project involves creating a flexible system for computing grades for CSD 18, adhering to a specific syllabus and accommodating variations in course structures.
+This project encourages thorough testing, problem-solving, and attention to detail, ultimately aiming to provide valuable insights into student performance.